dd9jn/rfc4880bis/crypto-refresh.md

 The memory size m is 2\*\*encoded_m, where "encoded_m" is the encoded memory size in Octet 19.
 The encoded memory size MUST be a value from 3+ceil(log_2(p)) to 31, such that the decoded memory size m is a value from 8*p to 2\*\*31.

-Argon2 is invoked with the passphrase as P, the salt as S, the values of t, p and m as described above, the required key size as the tag length T, 0x13 as the version v, and Argon2id as the type.
+Argon2 is invoked with the passphrase as P, the salt as S, the associated data as X, the values of t, p and m as described above, the required key size as the tag length T, 0x13 as the version v, and Argon2id as the type.

 For the recommended values of t, p and m, see Section 4 of {{RFC9106}}.
 If the recommended value of m for a given application is not a power of 2, it is RECOMMENDED to round up to the next power of 2 if the resulting performance would be acceptable, and round down otherwise (keeping in mind that m must be at least 8*p).